 If your child is too young to speak for themselves, you and the godparents will make some serious promises about faith and support for the child throughout their life.
 If you yourself are being baptized you will make these promises for yourself.
 What you are doing is making vows (as people do when they get married).
 While some people can say these with confidence, others find it is something they can only say tentatively.
 Either is okay.
 What matters is that you know in your own heart that the promises reflect your intentions.

 Some people need time to think through these promises, for others it raises issues which gets them thinking about their own faith and beliefs more seriously.
 If you have questions or find the wording rather strange, don’t worry, we can discuss this with you.

 Some parents want to give their child the freedom to make their own baptism promises when they are old enough to decide for themselves.
 If you would like to give your child this opportunity you could consider having Thanksgiving service instead of a christening.

 Can I have a christening at St Bartholomew’s?

 In the christening service you declare your decision to follow Christ and become part of his Church.
 For this reason christenings normally take place in your local church so that your church family is close by.

 We welcome christening enquiries from people who :

-- have previously lived in the parishes of Chipping and Whitewell, or have a similar strong, historic, local family connection with either St Bartholomew’s or St Michael’s.
+- have previously lived in the parish of Chipping, or have a similar strong, local family connection with St Bartholomew’s.
 Please bear in mind you will need to obtain the goodwill of the Church of England Vicar where you live before any firm arrangements can be made

 Even if we are not able to help you, your local church can.
-To find your local church visit https://churchofenglandchristenings.org/for-parents/contacting-the-church/
+To find your local church visit churchofenglandchristenings.org/for-parents/contacting-the-church/